QZOFlameFE/FE2024_1st_repo_ByFlame/README.md

 `Team_photos` contains team photos and creating process photos
 `Vehicle_photos` contains vehicle photos from every side, of an each model and process
 `programms` contains the code and programms to run the robot
-`videos` contains videos that demonstrates how robot works and runs, explanation of its basic principles
+`videos` contains videos that demonstrates how robot works and runs, explanation of its basic principles `ideas`